-QS Best Student Cities ranking: 42nd
+QS Best Student Cities ranking: Joint 37th

 And of course, studying in Washington DC means being right at the heart of US history and politics – the White House, Supreme Court and national monuments and memorials are all located here.
 When not seeking study advice from statues of presidents past, you may enjoy spending time in the pretty and vibrant old port area of Georgetown, seeing an exhibition at one of the 19 museums in the Smithsonian group, or engaging in the traditional local pastime of debating politics over a good meal.

 Washington DC’s lifestyle has certainly proved a hit with its students, earning it a place in the top 20 of the new Student View category.
 One respondent to our student survey summed up: “It's the capital of the world.
 Every important person will go there; the internships, museums and events are incredible.
 But it's also a real place with good culture, fun bars, good food, and pretty parks.
 I love DC!”

 Are you studying in Washington DC?
 Rate your experience!

 More about Washington

 University of Maryland, College Park (joint 131st)